Skip to main content

 §301-51.5How may I pay for official travel expenses if I receive an exemption from use of the Government contractor-issued travel charge card?

-§301-51.6May I use the Government contractor-issued travel charge card for purposes other than those associated with official travel?
+§301-51.6For what purposes may I use the Government contractor-issued travel charge card while on official travel?

 §301-51.7May I use the Government contractor-issued travel charge card for personal reasons while on official travel?